Connecticut Title IX Attorneys: Protecting the Rights of Sexual Assault Survivors

 - Ensuring that your school complies with Title IX requirements and implements interim measures that keep you safe and allow you to continue your studies

 In some cases, a school can violate your rights under Title IX by mishandling allegations of sexual assault.
 When this occurs, your attorney may initiate legal action against your school by filing a complaint with the Office For Civil Rights in your state.
 You must file these complaints within 180 days of an alleged incident, so seek legal counsel as soon as possible.
 These complaints must comply with certain technical requirements, so anyone considering filing a complaint should do so with the assistance of a lawyer.
 If OCR investigates the case and the investigation indicates a Title IX violation, it will refer the case to the Department of Justice or initiate proceedings to terminate federal funding.

 Call Duffy Law Today to Speak with a Connecticut Title IX Lawyer

 Reporting sexual assault and participating in an investigation can be extremely difficult, especially when the law is changing in a way that makes it seem harder for survivors to obtain justice.
 At Duffy Law, our Connecticut Title IX attorneys are committed to protecting the rights of people who were sexually assaulted and ensuring that academic institutions comply with the relevant laws.
-To schedule a free case evaluation with one of our lawyers, call our office today at (203) 946-2000 or send us an email through our online contact form.
+To schedule a case evaluation with one of our lawyers, call our office today at (203) 946-2000 or send us an email through our online contact form.